 The following documents are required for admission.
 The forms are either on line as indicated or will be issued directly to you via email.
 You will need to complete the following items:

 Autobiographical Essay (or SUNY Supplemental Application) of roughly 250 words.

 Letter(s) of Recommendation: One is required for undergraduate and two are required for graduate admissions.

 Foreign Student Financial Statement: this is a bank statement that must be issued by the Bank on their official letterhead (or use the Bank Statement form that is mailed to you).
 This document must be signed by the official bank employee and must the stamped with the Bank’s seal.

 Sponsor letter: A letter from the applicant’s sponsor must also be submitted.
 The Letter from Sponsor must be notarized.
 Our admission’s office will send you a specific Sponsor Form to use for this purpose.
 Remember that it must be notarized and is in addition to the Financial Statement Form.

-As of 2018, SUNY Old Westbury does not consider criminal history during the admissions process.
+SUNY Old Westbury does not consider criminal history during the admissions process.
 However, please be aware that if you seek access to student housing, study abroad or internship opportunities, or a professional licensure, you will be asked to provide this information and it may impact your eligibility for the degree.
 Visit the department webpages for further information.

 The following application documents must be submitted directly to SUNY Old Westbury: